 After all is said and done, these programs do not teach you anything about healthy eating and nutrition.

-I recommend drinking lemon water in the morning (read my post on the Health Benefits to Drinking Lemon Water), eating healthy throughout the day (read my post on Healthy Eating – The Basics), and drinking a ton of water throughout the day to assist in eliminating what your body doesn’t need, keeping it hydrated and providing regular bowel movements.
+I recommend drinking lemon water in the morning (read my post on the Health Benefits to Drinking Lemon Water), and drinking a ton of water throughout the day to assist in eliminating what your body doesn’t need, keeping it hydrated and providing regular bowel movements.

 By simply changing the way you eat, you are “detoxifying”, “cleansing”, “dieting”, by eliminating the”bad foods” you usually eat, and you may even notice your body go through some changes, including mood swings, headaches, grouchiness, etc, as your body naturally flushes out the toxins.